Ontario Line: Southern civil, stations and tunnel

-On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued an RFQ for the southern portion, marking the first phase of procurement for the Ontario Line.
-On November 9, 2022, Metrolinx and Infrastructure Ontario awarded the contract to Ontario Transit Group, a consortium including Ferrovial, VINCI, AECOM, GHD, among others, with a projected completion date of 2030.
+On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued an RFQ for the southern portion, part of the first phase of procurement for the Ontario Line.
+On November 9, 2022, the contract was awarded to Ontario Transit Group (a consortium led by Ferrovial and Vinci), with a projected completion date of 2030.

-This contract will include design and construction of:
+The contract included the design and construction of: